72% of companies found out that if you have less than 50 leads in your pipeline, it is difficult for you to be able to reach your revenue goals.

 Monitor each stage with the same rigor.
 Focusing too much on one development at one particular stage of a deal will lead to losing track of the other deals in the pipeline.

-A CRM is a key to monitoring the performance of sales reps, get reports on the distribution of deals among sales reps, organize your pipeline, effectively track deals, and manage your team.
+A CRM is key to monitoring the performance of sales reps, getting reports on the distribution of deals among sales reps, organizing your pipeline, effectively tracking deals, and managing your team.

 For example, a CRM such as Kylas is a robust free plan for unlimited users to help you manage leads, engage customers in live chat, and fosters collaboration.
 Sign up for a free account today.